 Take in the pleasant, peaceful coast along the Dead Sea.
 For a more challenging walk, hike inland and witness amazing waterfalls and wadis.

 Where to Stay Near the Dead Sea

 The setting takes the prize at the Kempinski Hotel Ishtar Dead Sea.
-This 345-room outpost sits among lagoons, waterfalls and swimming pools, as well as a private sandy beach, promising the perfect getaway.
+This 345-room outpost sits among lagoons, waterfalls, swimming pools, and a private sandy beach, promising the perfect getaway.
 Hilton Dead Sea & Spa is another practical choice in the area.
-Select from standard rooms, suites, and executive rooms at this property also mere steps from the waters of the Dead Sea.
+Select from standard rooms, suites, and executive rooms at this property, which also mere steps from the waters of the Dead Sea.